agleevtimur/Taxi_WebApplication/README.md

 # Taxi_WebApplication
-This web-application is to find some fellows for your taxi trip
+This mvc web-app is to find some fellows for your taxi trip